 PST Partner Agency since November 07, 2015

-Candidates interested in applying to a position with Thurston 911 Communications (TCOMM) must pass the PST typing test with a score of 40 WPM and a 90% accuracy rate or better to be eligible.
-LATERAL APPLICANTS are encouraged to apply.
+Candidates interested in applying to a position with Thurston 911 Communications (TCOMM) must pass the PST typing test with a score of 35 WPM and a 90% accuracy rate or better to be eligible.

-Thurston County has a number of freshwater lakes, miles of hiking and biking paths, public prairie lands, and the adjoining 3,700-acre Nisqually National Wildlife Refuge, all of these provide many opportunities for outdoor recreation.
+Thurston County has a number of freshwater lakes, miles of hiking and biking paths in the 110,000-acre Capital State Forest, public prairie lands, and the adjoining 3,700-acre Nisqually National Wildlife Refuge, all of these provide many opportunities for outdoor recreation.
 Clean air, clean water, a healthy economy, and close proximity to major metropolitan areas make Thurston County one of the most desirable places in the country to live, work, and play.

 Thurston 911 Communications (TCOMM) - 911 Dispatcher has 4 vacancies.

-TCOMM 911 is now actively recruiting for 911 Dispatchers, with a target start date of September 14, 2021.
+TCOMM 911 recruits continuously for Public Safety Telecommunicators.
+Please apply now at tcomm911.org/employment to be included in our next set of interviews in June 2023.
+Successful candidates will start at our next Dispatcher Academy in August 2023.
 Candidates will only be notified if/when they are going to advance in the hiring process.
 For more information please visit www.tcomm911.org.

-Full medical, dental, and vision benefits, life insurance and long-term disability; Public Employees Retirement System (PERS); paid vacation and sick leave, holiday pay.
+Full medical, dental, and vision benefits, life insurance and long-term disability; Deferred Compensation (457b) employer match; Public Employees Retirement System (PERS); paid vacation and sick leave, and holiday pay.